Berkshire Bees: Red Hockey Ltd Acquires Significant Shareholding

-It was announced in March 2015, that Red Hockey Ltd, the company which also owns the Telford Tigers, had purchased a significant shareholding of 49% in the Bracknell Bees from Precision Sports Marketing.
-However, the major shareholding of Bracknell Bees will remain under the control of Precision Sports Marketing, led by Ben Beeching and Andrew Cross.
+PSM successfully closed an investment deal in March 2015, with Red Hockey Ltd, the company which also owns the Telford Tigers.
+The agreement saw Red Hockey take a shareholding of 49% in the Bracknell Bees with Precision Sports Marketing, led by Ben Beeching and Andrew Cross retaining the majority ownership.

 Save the Bees

-In March 2016 PSM made the decision to discontinue its ownership of the Bracknell Bees license.
+In March 2016 PSM announced its strategic decision to discontinue its ownership of the Bracknell Bees license].

 A supporters-based ownership started by Lukas Smital (Head Coach) was proposed.
-Lukas approached the support & services of Matt Fettel and Carol to make up the trio who would approach the Nike Group for the license of the Bracknell Bees and look to seek re-entry into the Premier Division.
+Lukas approached the support & services of Matt Fettel to make up the group who would approach the Nike Group for the license of the Bracknell Bees and look to seek re-entry into the Premier Division.

 The campaign was supported by local media including Heart FM, BBC, BBC Berkshire, Bracknell News, Reading Chronicle and the Wokingham Paper.